HibiscusCollective/hibikey/docs/contributors/policies/0001-Decisions.md

 ## Framework

-1. All major decisions up for discussion will be publicly accessible and anyone is free to comment on them.
-Excepting when clauses 4, 5 or 8 apply.
+1. All major decisions up for discussion will be publicly accessible and anyone is free to comment on them, excepting when clauses 4, 5 or 8 apply.
-2. The discussion will remain open for a reasonable amount of time to allow all contributors to participate.
-Excepting where clause 8 is invoked.'
+2. The discussion will remain open for a reasonable amount of time to allow all contributors to participate, excepting where clause 8 is invoked.
 3. Once a decision is finalised it will be recorded in a publicly accessible registry in the project.
 Ex: an architecture decision would go in the [ADR registry](/docs/contributors/decisions), but a policy decision would go in the [policies registry](/docs/contributors/policies).
 4. Discourse and debate is encouraged, but must remain respectful and constructive.
 Access to discussions may be constrained if deemed necessary to keep the discussions on track.
 **I'd rather discussions stay free and open so please keep it civil.**